Lonely Planet ranked Bhutan the number one travel destination to visit in 2020. And it’s not hard to see why.

 Bhutan’s Gift to You

 When you visit Bhutan, you will become one of the few who have experienced the natural charm of the first country where Gross National Happiness is deemed more important than Gross National Product.
 By law, at least 60% of the country must remain forested for all future generations.
 You will experience Bhutan’s natural wonders first-hand when travelling the mountain passes – resplendent with rhododendron blossom in spring.
-Botanical riches and unique mammals and birds are protected in several national parks, and a mountain trek is one of the best ways to experience the Himalaya.
+Botanical riches and unique mammals and birds are protected in several national parks, and a mountain trek is one of the best ways to experience the Himalayas.